Óscar Estupiñán: Hull City

 On 13 July 2022, Estupiñán signed a three-year deal with Hull City.
 He made his debut on 30 July in a 2–1 home win against Bristol City.
 He opened his account when he scored both goals in the 2–1 home win against Norwich City on 13 August.
 Two weeks later, Estupiñán scored a hat-trick in a 3–2 home win against Coventry City, his first for the Tigers.
 On 13 September, Estupiñán was awarded the EFL Championship Player of the Month award for August having scored seven goals across the month.

 On 1 September 2023, Estupiñán moved to FC Metz on a season-long loan, but on 1 February 2024, Estupiñán was recalled by Hull.
 On 9 February 2024, he moved on loan to Esporte Clube Bahia for the rest of the season.
 On 9 July 2024, Estupiñán was recalled from his loan at Esporte Clube Bahia.
 On 10 August 2024, Estupiñán marked his return to Hull by scoring an added-time penalty to equalise against Bristol City on the opening day of the 2024–25 season.

-FC Juárez
+Juárez

-A few weeks later, on 29 August 2024, he left permanently to join Liga MX club FC Juárez for an undisclosed fee.
+A few weeks later, on 29 August 2024, he left permanently to join Liga MX club Juárez for an undisclosed fee.